d12frosted/elpa-mirror/gnu/denote-readme.txt

   `denote-link-insert-links-matching-regexp'.
 The purpose of these aliases is to offer alternative, more descriptive names of select commands.

+7.12.2 The `denote-link-description-function' to format links ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

+  The user option `denote-link-description-function' takes as its value the symbol of a function.
+This is used to format the text of the link.
+  The default function inserts the title.
+If the file has a signature, it includes that as well, prepending it to the title.

+  The function specified accepts a single `FILE' argument and returns the description as a string.

 8 Choose which commands to prompt for